Gallery Girls

-Gallery Girls is an American reality television series on Bravo.
+Gallery Girls is an American reality television series on Bravo created by Steven Townsend and Joshua Mamann.
 The series premiered on August 13, 2012.

 Premise

 The series follows several weeks in the lives of seven ambitious young women in New York City who struggle with the intense environment of the art world while attempting to find their "dream jobs".
 The group shares a passion for art, but they're divided between their Manhattan and Brooklyn lifestyles, with different views and tastes toward art, men, and fashion.
 Throughout the series, the ladies tackle financial setbacks, family issues, and the pressures of jump-starting their lives.

 Bravo did not renew the show for a second season.